go-task/task/docs/usage.md

 Also, `task --status [tasks]...` will exit with a non-zero exit code if any of the tasks are not up-to-date.

+### Using programmatic checks to cancel execution of an task and it's dependencies

-If you need a certain set of conditions to be _true_ you can use the `preconditions` stanza.  `preconditions` are very similar to `status` lines except they support `sh` expansion and they SHOULD all return 0.
+In addition to `status` checks, there are also `preconditions` checks, which are the logical inverse of `status` checks.
+That is, if you need a certain set of conditions to be _true_ you can use the `preconditions` stanza.
+`preconditions` are similar to `status` lines except they support `sh` expansion and they SHOULD all return 0.

 ```yaml
 version: '2'